JKesMc9tqIQe9M/froshaug-norms/README.md

 quads wouldn&#8217;t be available at those large sizes; other types of furniture might instead have been used at that point, we guess).

-* iterating over the y-axis sizes, from 5 to 42, we constructs rows containing cells.
+* iterating over the y-axis sizes, from 5 to 42, we construct rows containing cells.
 Each row will have exactly four quads in it, probably because there would be four types of quads available: (1-)quads, 2-quads, 3-quads, 4-quads.